wheelcomplex/nbd-client/README.md

 to each machine.
 FreeBSD lacks an NBD client, so Scaleway does not support FreeBSD.
 This project aims to implement an NBD client so that Scaleway can offer FreeBSD on their servers.

-## Compiling

-`make`

-Note: This project expects to be compiled with BSD make, not GNU make.

 ## License